I. Richard Savage: Recognition and service

 Savage was elected a fellow of the American Statistical Association, the American Association for the Advancement of Science and of the Institute of Mathematical Statistics.
 He was co-editor of both the Journal of the American Statistical Association and the Annals of Statistics.
 In 1984, he was president of the American Statistical Association.
 In 1993, he was presented with the American Statistical Association Founders Award.

 Personal life

 While studying for his PhD, Savage met JoAnn Osherow.
 They married in 1950 and had two daughters.
 Savage was the brother of Leonard Jimmie Savage.

-Savage died from post-polio syndrome in 2004.
+Savage contracted polio in 1945 that left him legally blind and needing the use of a wheelchair.
+He died from post-polio syndrome in 2004.
 He was 78 years old.